-Single sign-on allows users to access all authorized network resources without having to log in separately to each resource.
-You validate usernames and passwords against your corporate user database or other client application rather than having separate user passwords managed by Salesforce.
+Single sign-on (SSO) lets users access authorized network resources with one login.
+You validate usernames and passwords against your corporate user database or other client app rather than Salesforce managing separate passwords for each resource.

-Salesforce offers the following ways to use single sign-on:
+Salesforce offers the following ways to use SSO.

-- Federated authentication using Security Assertion Markup Language (SAML) allows you to send authentication and authorization data between affiliated but unrelated Web services.
-This enables you to sign on to Salesforce from a client application.
-Federated authentication using SAML is enabled by default for your organization. - Delegated authentication single sign-on enables you to integrate Salesforce with an authentication method that you choose.
-This enables you to integrate authentication with your LDAP (Lightweight Directory Access Protocol) server, or perform single sign-on by authenticating using a token instead of a password.
-You manage delegated authentication at the permission level, allowing some users to use delegated authentication, while other users continue to use their Salesforce-managed password.
-Delegated authentication is set by permissions, not by organization.
+- Federated authentication using Security Assertion Markup Language (SAML) lets you send authentication and authorization data between affiliated but unrelated web services.
+You can log in to Salesforce from a client app.
+Salesforce enables federated authentication for your org automatically. - Delegated authentication SSO integrates Salesforce with an authentication method that you choose.
+You can integrate authentication with your LDAP (Lightweight Directory Access Protocol) server or use a token instead of a password for authentication.
+You manage delegated authentication at the permission level, not at the org level, giving you more flexibility.
+With permissions, you can require some to use delegated authentication while others use their Salesforce-managed password.

+Delegated authentication offers the following benefits.